CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 {{% notice tip %}}

-When a namespace is not explicitly stated for a command, kubernetes uses the namespace specified by the currently set context.
+When a namespace is not explicitly stated for a command, Kubernetes uses the namespace specified by the currently set context.

 {{% /notice %}}